-UKK – Organisation for Artists, Curators, and Art Mediators has together with ODM (The Association of Danish Museums), BKF (Danish Visual Artists) and DBF (Danish Artists Union) entered into an agreement on recommended minimum remuneration for artists’ exhibitions at museums in September 2020.
-In autumn 2022, UKK in collaboration with DBF and BKF has sent out a questionnaire to our members to evaluate the agreement, their agreement will then be renegotiated with all parties over the autumn.
-Review and download the agreements here.
+UKK – Organisation for Artists, Curators, and Art Mediators has together with ODM (The Association of Danish Museums), BKF (Danish Visual Artists) and DBF (Danish Artists Union) entered into an agreement on recommended minimum remuneration for artists’ exhibitions at museums in September 2020, in 2023 the agreement was updated and Foreningen af Kunsthaller i Danmark (FKD) joined the agreement.
+Review and download the agreements here

 UKK recognises the agreement as an important step towards better working conditions for artists in the art field in Denmark.
 We consider the agreement to be a concrete way of introducing a wage standard, as well as the basis for further unionising and creating solidarity between art workers, when it comes to regulating our wages in the art industry.

 The agreement applies to artists based in Denmark and abroad exhibiting in Danish museums.
 The Agreement for a Standard wage establishes the minimum fee for exhibiting existing works only.
 It does not cover production of new works.
 The fee structure in this agreement is relative to the annual visitor numbers per museum.

 UKK suggests that regular meetings between artists, art institutions, and organisations with the museums, art galleries, and the financial decision-makers are arranged, in order to discuss the economy of the art field and the working conditions of artists and curators.